jrtx0/The-Little-Schemer/Readme.md

 # The Little Schemer Code.
-The little schemer code implemented in DrRacket.
+the little schemer code implemented in DrRacket.